PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 curl -L -O https://k8s.io/examples/pods/security/seccomp/kind.yaml
 ```

-You can set a specific Kubernetes version by setting the node's container image.
+You can set a specific PlaidCloud version by setting the node's container image.
 See [Nodes](https://kind.sigs.k8s.io/docs/user/configuration/#nodes) within the
 kind documentation about configuration for more details on this.
-This tutorial assumes you are using Kubernetes {{< param "version" >}}.
+This tutorial assumes you are using PlaidCloud {{< param "version" >}}.

-As an alpha feature, you can configure Kubernetes to use the profile that the
+As an alpha feature, you can configure PlaidCloud to use the profile that the
 {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}
 prefers by default, rather than falling back to `Unconfined`.
 If you want to try that, see